 How to import point markers

-To learn how to import area & line markers, visit the article "How to import area & line markers".
+To learn how to import area and line markers, visit the article "How to import area and line markers."

 There you have the option to upload a valid GeoJSON or a CSV.
-You can also copy and paste a GeoJSON in the text area at the bottom.
+You can also copy and paste a GeoJSON into the text area at the bottom.

 How to prepare a CSV with point markers